yoniholmes/grunt-text-replace/README.md

 a single file.

 ### overwrite

-*overwrite* is used if all you need to do is overwrite existing files.
+*overwrite* should be used for in-place replacement, that is when all you need to do is overwrite existing files.
 To use it, omit *dest*, otherwise grunt-text-replace will throw an error.
 You can only use one or the other.